About

 Welcome to Scientific Imagination

-I’m a freelance philosopher of space and science, educator, and researcher, deeply passionate about exploring the philosophy of space.
-In summary, my journey as a freelance philosopher of science, educator, and researcher centers around the captivating realm of the philosophy of space.
-Through teaching at art academies (among other ArtEZ University), creating interdisciplinary research programs, and examining the influence of film on philosophy, I aim to shed light on the profound questions surrounding our existence.
+Through teaching at art academies (among other ArtEZ University of the Arts), creating interdisciplinary research programs, and examining the influence of film on philosophy, I aim to shed light on the profound questions surrounding our existence.
 My commitment to fostering interdisciplinary collaborations drives me forward as I continue to push the boundaries of our understanding of space and its philosophical implications.
 My research journey has led me to join the esteemed Advanced Concepts Team at the European Agency in 2023, as a philosopher in residence, where I explore the role of imagination in space science.

 In my PhD thesis, I propose to look at a particular part of space science practice: their use of imagination.
 Mission planners use imagination to envision potential scenarios and develop contingency plans in case of unexpected events.
 How do you decide where to land on Mars with limited data about the environment?
 They use imagination on-the-fly to deal with events that were not in the contingency plans.
 Could we grow an exoskeleton on people to assist those who are living in space for extended periods of time?
-What is the role of imagination when it comes to forming new theories and models about exo-planets or black holes?
+What is the role of imagination when it comes to forming new theories and models about exoplanets or black holes?
 Maybe these questions seem far-fetched, but they are part of everyday practice for teams that are working in the (public and private) space industry sector.

 The first question is: how do space scientists themselves conceive of the role of imagination is their work?
 Second, what is the value of imagination in future space missions (if any), and how can we account for that value, and perhaps even improve it?